-STA-2: Operational restrictions are in place in Flow-ways 2 and 4 for vegetation management activities, in Flow-way 3 for post-drawdown vegetation grow-in, and in Flow-way 1 for inflow canal dredging.
+STA-2: Operational restrictions are in place in Flow-ways 2 and 4 for vegetation management activities and in Flow-way 3 for post-drawdown vegetation grow-in.
 Online treatment cells are near target stage.
-Vegetation in Flow-ways 2 is stressed, and in 5 is highly stressed.
 The 365-day PLRs for Flow-ways 1, 2, 4, and 5 are below 1.0 g/m2/year (Figure S-3).